surveysolutions/docs/content/getting-started/faq-for-it-personnel.md

     spare tablet for every 20 active interviewers is indicative.

 **24. We plan to start fieldwork on May 1 and the supplier promised to deliver the tablets by April 30.
-That’s ok, right?**
+Thatâ€™s ok, right?**

--   Entirely up to you, but someone will need to check and register all the devices, charge them, install the software, create user accounts, verify everything is in order and fix what’s not.
+-   Entirely up to you, but someone will need to check and register all the devices, charge them, install the software, create user accounts, verify everything is in order and fix whatâ€™s not.
 -   The training for use of the tablets as instruments of data collection is essential, and it is only successful if it includes practice with the actual devices.
-Thus the devices should arrive before the interviewers’ training.
+Thus the devices should arrive before the interviewersâ€™ training.

 **25. How many tablets will we need to purchase for the supervisors?**